Coenenp/bricks_management/README.md

 This project utilizes Bootstrap 5 as the front-end framework with the "Minty" theme obtained from Bootswatch.
 Bootstrap 5 ensures a responsive and visually appealing user interface.

+## Public Domain Dedication

+All code and subsequent modifications in this project have been created by [Your Name] and are hereby released into the public domain.
+To the extent possible under law, I waive all copyright and related or neighboring rights to this work worldwide.
 ## Usage

 To deploy and run the project locally: